srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Add chapters to the VOD
 - Distribute logs and animation files to teams
 - Schedule a Retro after a brief break
+- Announce the final scores, VOD, and next competition time to the teams

 ## Retro